divyeshvadher/contact-pulse-chat/README.md

 # 💬 ChatApp - Frontend Assignment

-A modern, responsive chat interface built with **Next.js** and **Tailwind CSS**, designed as part of a frontend assignment.
+A modern, responsive chat interface built with **React** and **Tailwind CSS**, designed as part of a frontend assignment.
 This app mimics the look and feel of popular messaging apps like WhatsApp and Messenger, with real-time-like UX behaviours and clean UI design.

 ---